ZhongxuanWang/ML-introduction/README.md

 - use of StandardScaler to standarlize the data
 - use of elbow method to determine the optimal k value for KNN classification
 - train, evaluate the model

+### s19-Decision-Trees-and-Random-Forests-Notes
+- Decision Tree / Random Forest Classifier definition, when to use, how they work
+- Decision Tree concepts.
+- Random Forest: Pros/Cons, when to use...
+- specify parameter n_estimator to specify number of trees
+- POST: <a href='https://medium.com/@josemarcialportilla/enchanted-random-forest-b08d418cb411#.hh7n1co54'>random forest / decision tree explained by Jose</a>